DevishiSoni/Software-Design-Project/README.md

 TourCat is a comprehensive desktop application designed to help users discover, explore, and interact with Canadian landmarks.
 The system provides:

-- 🗺️ **Interactive Catalog**: Browse plenty of Canadian landmarks with detailed information, allowing for users to add their own!
+- **Interactive Catalog**: Browse many Canadian landmarks with detailed information and related pictures.
+This also includes many functionailities such as adding and deleting, viewing and editing landmarks.
-- 🔐 **User Accounts**: Secure login system with personalized profiles
+- **User Accounts**: Secure login and logout system with personalized profiles.
-- ⭐ **Favorites System**: Save and organize preferred landmarks
-- 🔍 **Advanced Search**: Filter by province and type of landmark
+- **Advanced Search**: Filter by province and type of landmark.

 *Built with Java, TourCat combines robust backend functionality with an intuitive user interface.*